How to Install GCC on Linux Mint 22, 21 or 20

 This will present you with a list of the installed GCC versions.
 Enter the number corresponding to the version you want to make the default and press Enter.

-Section 4: Create a Test Application with GCC on Linux Mint (Optional)
+Create a Test Application (Optional)

 In this section, you will learn how to verify that the GCC compiler functions appropriately by creating a simple C program.
 This is essential to ensure the installed GCC compiler is ready for development projects.

-Step 1: Create a C Program
+Create a C Program

 To begin, let’s create a basic C program.
 We will be utilizing nano, which is a straightforward text editor in the terminal.